Quantum key distribution over noisy channels by the testing state method: Conclusion

 \section{Conclusion}

 In this paper, we have investigated a method for quantum key distribution over certain noisy channels and presented modified protocols, which can be implemented over noisy channels with any strength like in noiseless ones, without giving rise to errors.
-The method is using testing states to correct bits and thus called the testing state method.
-We took BBM92 protocol as an example to illustrate how it works but it can also be extended to other protocols directly.
+The method is using testing states to correct bits and is thus called the testing state method.
+We took the BBM92 protocol as an example to illustrate how it works but it can also be extended to other protocols, including QKD ones and others, directly.